Artificial Intelligence for Games

 Most action-based 3D games use only Decision Making and Movement.

-“Strategy refers to an overall approach used by a group of characters.”
-In context of the book.
+“Strategy refers to an overall approach used by a group of

 Will often still require characters to have their own Decision Making and Movement, with Decision Making being influenced by the group Strategy.